 Besides just regular maintenance on your home, there will be times when you want to make some improvements to increase its value.
 Realtors often recommend upgrading outdated kitchens and bathrooms to get the highest sale price.

 Many people take out a home equity loan to cover these costs, but that will only increase the total cost over time, as well as decrease your profit when you sell.

 If there are improvements you’d like to make, create a home improvement fund and start setting savings aside so you can pay cash.
 You’ll have more options when you’re ready, you’ll minimize the overall cost, and you’ll come out ahead when you sell.

-Whatever your long-term goals may be (greater than 5 years), saving money now is critical to achieving them on time.
+Whatever your long-term goals may be, saving money now is critical to achieving them on time.